Shopify/identity_cache/README.md

 #### cache_index

 Options:
 _[:unique]_ Allows you to say that an index is unique (only one object stored at the index) or not unique, which allows there to be multiple objects matching the index key.
 The default value is false.

 Example:
-`cache_index :shop_id, :id`
+`cache_index :handle`

 #### cache_has_many

 Options:
 _[:embed]_ Specifies that the association should be included with the parent when caching.
 This means the associated objects will be loaded already when the parent is loaded from the cache and will not need to be fetched on their own.

 _[:inverse_name]_ Specifies the name of parent object used by the association.
 This is useful for polymorphic associations when the association is often named something different between the parent and child objects.

 Example:
 `cache_has_many :metafields, :inverse_name => :owner, :embed => true`

 #### cache_has_one

 Options:
 _[:embed]_ Specifies that the association should be included with the parent when caching.
 This means the associated objects will be loaded already when the parent is loaded from the cache and will not need to be fetched on their own.

 _[:inverse_name]_ Specifies the name of parent object used by the association.
 This is useful for polymorphic associations when the association is often named something different between the parent and child objects.

 Example:
 `cache_has_one :configuration, :embed => true`

 ### `cache_attrbute`

 Options:
 _[:by]_ Specifies what key(s) you want the attribute cached by.
 Defaults to :id.

 Example: